yugabyte/yugabyte-db/docs/content/v1.3/quick-start/binary/create-local-cluster.md

 ## 1. Create a local cluster

-You can use the [`yb-ctl`](../../admin/yb-ctl/) utility, located in the `bin` directory of the Yugabyte DB package, to create and administer a local cluster.
+You can use the [`yb-ctl`](../../admin/yb-ctl/) utility, located in the `bin` directory of the YugabyteDB package, to create and administer a local cluster.
 The default data directory is `$HOME/yugabyte-data`.
 You can change the location of the data directory by using the `--data_dir` option.

 To quickly create a 1-node or 3-node local cluster, follow the steps below.
 For details on using the `yb-ctl create` command and the cluster configuration, see [Create a local cluster](../../admin/yb-ctl/#create-cluster) in the utility reference.